atimpone/aws-foundation-journey/README.md

 #### Build Out the Capabilities

-> *The following section have not yet been drafted.
+> *The following sections have not yet been drafted.
 Initially, they will hold a series of notes and links to existing best practices and resources.*

 * [Establish Federated Access to Your AWS Environment](2-fast-follow-on/2-1-federated-access-to-aws.md)
 * [Set Up On-Premises Network Integration](2-fast-follow-on/2-2-on-premises-network-integration.md)